Ring the doorbell

-The City of Moreland boasts some of the most diverse and vibrant suburbs in the north and stretches from the corner of Fitzroy North, through Brunswick, Coburg and Pascoe Vale, all the way to parts of Tullamarine.
+The Merri-Bek (formerly the City of Moreland) boasts some of the most diverse and vibrant suburbs in the north and stretches from the corner of Fitzroy North, through Brunswick, Coburg and Pascoe Vale, all the way to parts of Tullamarine.
 Moreland is home to more than 180,000 residents, including some of our own team here at Liquorice.

-If you're a Moreland resident, you're probably one of the 800,000 people who viewed Moreland City Council's website last year.
+If you're a Merri-Bek resident, you're probably one of the 800,000 people who viewed their website last year.
 The site clocked a huge 3.5 million views on pages relating to council services, programs, events and general information.
 And after 8 years with no updates, it was time for a refresh.